 This section is an attempt to document all the changes made to the STLplus library.
 However, the change log has been restarted for version 3 of the library since the changes for this version are huge.
 Therefore only the changes since then have been documented.

 The official open-source version of STLplus starts at version 2.0 and you can access the change log for all version 2 releases by looking at the version 2 documentation.

-This was written years ago to use vasprintf, a variant of printf that did its own low-level memory allocation.
-It was non-standard but common.
-However, it has been removed from some versions of the C runtime (specifically Cygwin) so I have written a more standard-conformant version using vsnprintf to print to a buffer.
+This was written originally to unpick the format string and use sprintf in a controlled way that ensured buffer overrun could not happen.
+It was rewritten a few years ago to use platform-specific functions that did their own low-level memory allocation, eliminating the need to unpick the format string.
+This solution was non-standard but used commonly available functions.
+However, one of these common functions (vasprintf) has been removed from some versions of the C runtime (specifically Cygwin) so I have written a more standard-conformant version using vsnprintf to print to a buffer.

 Note: there are local copies of these functions in strings/string_float and strings/string_utilities which were added to eliminate a dependency from strings library to portability library.
 These have been changed to the new implementation as well.

 Bug reported by Simone D: The old digraph::path_exists algorithm was incorrect - it would stop searching for a path if an arc pointed to an already-visited node but before visiting any sibling arcs which might have been candidate paths.

 I have rewritten the path_exists algorithm using a simpler method.

 This is a minor bug-fix so that paths are simplified more consistently.
 For example "/.." can be simplified to "/".

 Note: The simplification of paths used in file_system is a naive algorithm, it removes ".." elements on the assumption that none of the path is made of links, so that "/root/element/.." always maps onto "/root".
 This is not necessarily true.